THE LOVE I MUST HATE

 No, I am not as caring and loving as everyone believes.
 I only feel obliged to care for those I find pretty and s*xy.

-You heard me and please, do not say that to anyone.
+You heard me, and please, don't say that to anyone.

 “Lisa!’’